mlidbom/Compze/Website/index.md

 _layout: landing
 ---

-# Filling in the gaps
-## Mining structure out of complexity and chaos
+## Mining structure from complexity and chaos

 ### Filling in cracks